-- Motif.
+- Use motif list.
+Clicking the small button () will allow you to select a saved motif list (see section 18.10). - Motif.
 If you choose to search with a simple motif, you should enter a literal string as your motif.
 Ambiguous amino acids and nucleotides are allowed.
 Example; ATGATGNNATG.
-If your motif type is Java regular expression, you should enter a regular expression according to the syntax rules described in section 16.8.3.
+If your motif type is Java regular expression, you should enter a regular expression according to the syntax rules described in section 18.9.3.
 Press Shift + F1 key for options.
 For proteins, you can search with a Prosite regular expression and you should enter a protein pattern from the PROSITE database. - Accuracy.
 If you search with a simple motif, you can adjust the accuracy of the motif to the match on the sequence.
 If you type in a simple motif and let the accuracy be 80%, the motif search algorithm runs through the input sequence and finds all subsequences of the same length as the simple motif such that the fraction of identity between the subsequence and the simple motif is at least 80%.
 A motif match is added to the sequence as an annotation with the exact fraction of identity between the subsequence and the simple motif.
 If you use a list of motifs, the accuracy applies only to the simple motifs in the list. - Search for reverse motif.
 This enables searching on the negative strand on nucleotide sequences. - Exclude unknown regions.
 Genome sequence often have large regions with unknown sequence.
 These regions are very often padded with N's.
-Ticking this checkbox will not display hits found in N-regions.Motif search handles ambiguous characters in the way that two residues are different if they do not have any residues in common.
+Ticking this checkbox will not display hits found in N-regions.
+Motif search handles ambiguous characters in the way that two residues are different if they do not have any residues in common.
 For example: For nucleotides, N matches any character and R matches A,G. For proteins, X matches any character and Z matches E,Q.

 Click Next to adjust how to handle the results and then click Finish.
-There are two types of results that can be produced:
+There are multiple types of results that can be produced:

-- Add annotations.
-This will add an annotation to the sequence when a motif is found (an example is shown in figure 16.26. - Create table.
+- Create report.
+This will create a report with summary information about motifs found. - Create table.
 This will create an overview table of all the motifs found for all the input sequences.